drkhan107/mcp_gemini/README.md

 This will start the streamlit app on port 8501

 ### 8. Browser
-One you open the browser (localhost:8501), click on connect to MCP server.
+Once you open the browser (localhost:8501), click on connect to MCP server.

 ![alt text](image.png)